sbkashif/sbkashif.github.io/_posts/2025-04-20-which_model_do_what.md

 ###  Machine-Learned Potentials: A New Frontier

-**MLIPs** (Machine-Learned Interatomic Potentials) have recently emerged as a promising avenue to overcome speed limilatins while mainting quantum accuracy.
-Assuming neural networks to be a universal approximator, MLIPs can be trained on quantum mechanical data (e.g., DFT or AIMD) to learn the underlying energetics of a system without needing to come up with a functional form for a forcefield.
+**MLIPs** (Machine-Learned Interatomic Potentials) have recently emerged as a promising avenue to reduce the speed-accuracy tradeoff of molecular simulations.
+Assuming a neural network to be a universal approximator, MLIPs can be trained on quantum mechanical data (e.g., DFT or AIMD) to learn the underlying energetics of a system without needing to come up with a functional form for a forcefield.

 MLIPs can be orders of magnitude faster than AIMD while maintaining comparable accuracy.
 They can also be trained on large datasets, allowing them to generalize to new configurations and systems.
 This makes them a powerful tool for simulating complex materials and chemical processes.